I know your burning backlink question.

 Build backlinks with patience

-If you have just created your website, the chances of getting fast and natural links are almost zero.
-Saying your prayer before going to bed, in hopes that Forbes or Washington Post will link to you, won’t get you anywhere.
-Instead, you will have to build some links and drive relevant traffic to your website.
+Saying your prayers before going to bed, in the hopes that Forbes or the Washington Post will link to you, won’t get you anywhere.
+Instead, you’ll have to build some links and drive relevant traffic to your website.

 How do you do this?